 Former Mayor of Addis Ababa

-The Agency is interested in using urban trees and forests to provide multiple health benefits for the residents of Addis, to sustain water resources, to combat climate change and to protect global biodiversity.
+The City Administration is interested in using urban trees and forests to provide multiple health benefits for the residents of Addis Ababa, to improve water resources, to combat climate change, and to protect biodiversity.
 The city seeks to use trees and other green infrastructure to reduce air pollution, regulate the city’s temperature, and to support human health.
-The city is also interested in how green vegetation can generate rain for urban farm projects, provide a wealth of useful products, and support those individuals engaged urban agriculture.
+The city is also interested in exploring how green areas can increase rainfall for urban farming projects, thus supporting people employed in urban agriculture.

 At a national level, Ethiopia has committed to restore 15 million hectares of degraded and deforested land by 2025, equivalent to 1/6 of the country’s total land area.
-Cities4Forests founding partner World Resources Institute is working with Ethiopia’s national government to build and utilize the Tree-Based Landscape Restoration Atlas of Ethiopia in order to analyze how restoration might affect water security.
+Cities4Forests founding partner World Resources Institute is working with Ethiopia’s national government to create and implement the Tree-Based Landscape Restoration Atlas of Ethiopia to analyze how forest restoration could affect water security.
 Therefore, Cities4Forests provides an opportunity to connect Addis Ababa to efforts across the world.

 At the end of the nineteenth century, Emperor Menelik II introduced eucalyptus plantations from Australia to the new capital of Ethiopia, Addis Ababa, as a response to deforestation around the rapidly expanding city.
 Today eucalyptus can be found throughout Ethiopia.
 It is used as a raw material in construction, composite products, and for fuel.
 The great advantage of this tree is that grows fast, requires minimal care, and is resistant to environmental stress and diseases.
 However, there are widespread concerns about its impact on native vegetation, soil erosion and water scarcity.
 Nonetheless, the plantations of eucalyptus reduce the pressure on the country’s natural forests, and contribute substantially to Ethiopian households: on average at least 26% of total family income came from eucalyptus plantations.
 Better education and forestry practices are needed to rebalance the development of eucalyptus plantations with the native trees.
 The eucalyptus has significantly contributed to Ethiopia’s development; eradication is not a solution.